National Filling Factory, Georgetown: Location

 An abundant water supply was required for processing at the factory.
-Water was required for powering machines, domestic use and fire fighting.
-As the River Gryfe, Dargavel Burn and Paisley's civic supply were all located nearby, Fulwood provided an ideal site for the factory.
+Water was required for powering machines, domestic use and fire-fighting.
+Given that the River Gryfe, Dargavel Burn and Paisley's civic supply were all located nearby, Fulwood provided an ideal site for the factory.

 The nearby Glasgow, Paisley and Greenock Railway was also a major factor in locating the factory at Fulwood.
 Its line could accommodate goods being transported to and from the factory and workers commuting to the facility.
 The chosen site also offered over 1000 acre of flat isolated land for possible expansion if required.

 Factory

-The factory was to be responsible for assembling 40,000 items of quick firing ammunition and 200,000 lbs of breech load cartridges on a weekly basis.
+The factory was to be responsible for assembling 40,000 items of quick-firing ammunition and 200,000 lbs of breech-load cartridges on a weekly basis.
 Architects were consulted to draw up plans for a factory consisting of ammunition assembly rooms and areas for the filling of cartridges.
-Other buildings to be constructed included workshops, power station, offices, canteens, shifting houses, boiler house, staff accommodation and a railway station.
-Estimated construction costs were £160,000.
+Other buildings to be constructed included workshops, a power station, offices, canteens, shifting houses, boiler house, staff accommodation and a railway station.
+The construction cost was estimated at £160,000.

-Sir Robert McAlpine construction company were selected to build the factory and commenced on 25 September 1915.
-David Lloyd George paid a visit to the factory and at the request of the board the new factory was to be called 'Georgetown' in homage to the minister.
+The Sir Robert McAlpine construction company was selected to build the factory and commenced on 25 September 1915.
+David Lloyd George paid a visit to the factory, and at the request of the board the new factory was to be called 'Georgetown' in homage to the minister.
 Production at the factory began in January 1916 with 200 women assembling cartridges.
 By the end of June staff numbers had grown to 3,229.

 As demand for munitions grew, another factory was built at the site.
 The new building was called factory 2.
 Completion of the new factory increased the area of land used to 540 acre.
 Construction costs for the finished area were calculated to be £1,451,354.
 By June 1918 the factories employee numbers reached 11,088.